 Now if you want to run and use these options, you will need two things.
-Plex Pass and you will need to activate "Early Access" option.
+Plex Pass and you will need to activate the "Early Access" option.
 What this will do (you can switch it back of course) is allow you to use these options using the new version of the Plex app.

 To make this happen open up the Plex app and go to your user profile.
-There you will see "Enter Early Access" button.
+There you will see the "Enter Early Access" button.
 Click it and let Plex reload.

 With its new speed, Plex also now offers a familiar but slightly new and better look when it comes to your content.
-So when you are in the TV Show mode you have quick access buttons along the top menu that offer access to all-season on the fly.
+So when you are in the TV Show mode you have quick access buttons along with the top menu that offer access to all-season on the fly.
 No need to enter a season and then back out to enter another.
 Really nice.

 Listing of season, episodes, or any content for that matter, is really fluent and fast now and there was work done on the episode view as well.